chennakesava2183/Electronics-Store-Sales-Analysis-using-SQL-and-Power-BI/README.md

 - Standardized date and currency formats
 - Converted revenue into **USD using exchange rates**
 - Joined fact and dimension tables and created VIEWS for Power BI

-- Created derived metrics for analysis
+- Created derived metrics for analysis in Power BI & SQL

 ---